gast04/gast04.github.io/_posts/2021-04-17-Playing-with-ELF.md

 Lately I had to modify ELF-headers, during that I noticed that I lack some basic knowledge about how that all works together.
 So I thought that's a good opportunity to get a better understanding.
-There is just stuff I never really understood and never needed to know, for example, whats the difference between segments and sections?
+There is stuff I never really understood and never needed to know, for example, whats the difference between segments and sections?